RTEMS/rtems-docs/c_user/key_concepts.rst

 an object.

-The object identification directives can be used to dynamically obtain a particular object’s ID given its name.
+The object identification directives can be used to dynamically obtain a particular object's ID given its name.
 This mapping is accomplished by searching the name table associated with this object type.
 If the name is non-unique, then the ID associated with the first occurrence of the name